diegocard/FieldAwareExercise/README.md

 * There are multiple ways to implement wrappers or decorators in JavaScript.
 By far the best approach would be to use ES6/7 function decorators (similar to decorators on Java or Python).
 However, these are not available in NetSuite environments and require transpiling.
 Therefore I opted for a more traditional implementation of the decorator pattern that works everywhere.
 * One approach to calculating min, max and average execution times is to store all executions of the given function.
 However, this does not scale well.
 * Imagine that you execute the function 1000 times.
 That would mean creating a 1000-length array and iterating through it constantly to calculate averages.
 * In order to provide an efficient implementation I used a bit of math and implemented a rolling average.
 This means that only the max, min, current average and number of executions are stored at any given time (only 4 numbers).
-This is a very efficient implementation that scales well - performance is not affected by the amouynt of times the function needs to execute.
+This is a very efficient implementation that scales well - performance is not affected by the amount of times the function needs to execute.

 ## Usage